Francisco de Orellana: Expedition

-Orellana sent the newly-built boat off to find food, but it returned with no food and several men dead of hunger or wounds.
+Orellana sent the newly built boat off to find food, but it returned with no food and several men dead of hunger or wounds.
 He set off with the remaining ship and the riverboat.
 After traveling 75 miles southeast, the ship was wrecked on a riverbank.
 Orellana continued with the boat, leaving many men at the shipwreck camp.
 After nearly a month, he returned to the shipwreck, reporting that he had gone 500 miles and not found the main river.
 Orellana was now in poor shape, both physically and mentally.
 He set off again with the boat.
 Seventeen of his men were wounded by arrows.
 According to his wife, he died "from illness and grief."
 The survivors went downriver to the sea where they were driven by the South Equatorial Current to the Spanish base at Margarita Island west of Trinidad.

 After Orellana left the shipwreck camp, the 28 or 30 men there began building a boat from the wrecked ship, which took more than three months.
 The boat was ill-built and leaky.
 Some indigenous people guided them to "a place where the Amazon splits into three arms".
 Finding no sign of Orellana, they went downriver.
 Ten men jumped ship, preferring life with the natives to a leaking boat.
 Reaching the sea, the current carried them northwest.
-In late November, the 18 survivors reached Margarita Island, where they met the other 25 survivors and Orellana’s wife.
+In late November, the 18 survivors reached Margarita Island, where they met the other 25 survivors and Orellana's wife.

-Documentation of Amazonian civilizations

-Orellana's first expedition was chronicled by Gaspar de Carvajal.
-The BBC documentary Unnatural Histories presents evidence that Carvajal's chronicle, Relación del nuevo descubrimiento del famoso río Grande que descubrió por muy gran ventura el capitán Francisco de Orellana ("Account of the recent discovery of the famous Grand river which was discovered by great good fortune by Captain Francisco de Orellana"), rather than being a hugely exaggerated fantasy as previously thought, was correct in its observations that an advanced civilization was flourishing along the Amazon in the 1540s.

-It is believed that the civilization was later devastated by the spread of smallpox and other diseases from Europe.
-The evidence to support this claim comes from the discovery of numerous geoglyphs dating from between 1 and 1250 AD, and terra preta resulting from indigenous activities.
-Some five million people may have lived in the Amazon region in 1500 in dense riverbank settlements such as that at Marajó, and inland.
-By 1900 the population had fallen to one million, and by the early 1980s it was fewer than 200,000.